-A copy of the Agreement Form is to be turned in to the Field Services Director within one week of beginning the O&P. Upon completion of the O&P, the Attendance Record goes to the course instructor and the Field Services Director.
+A copy of the Agreement Form and original W9 is to be turned in to the Field Services Director before the end of the term.
+Upon completion of the O&P, the Attendance Record/ timesheet goes to the course instructor and the Field Services Director.
 The OPT will receive an email evaluation by Field Services to complete at the end of the term.

 What if there is a problem that occurs in the O&P placement?